PolarProxy serves as a proxy in a PolarDB cluster. This topic describes the features of PolarProxy.

 connection is closed.
 The locked connection is no longer retained in the connection

 - Create a temporary table.

-- Modify user variables.
+- Change user variables.

-- Execute the LOCK TABLE statement.
+- Execute the LOCK TABLE statements.

-- Execute multiple statements.
+- Execute multiple statements in a query.

 - Call stored procedures.